braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/query_builder/query_templates.md

 ### Top/bottom messaging for email engagement

 This report shows email engagment metrics for the top or bottom campaigns, Canvases, or Canvas steps.
-Each row is a campaign, Canvas, or Canvas step.
 You must specify whether to display the top or bottom performers, and the specific metric to run this analysis for (such as *Sent*, *Soft Bounces*, and *Unique Opens*).

 The rows in top performer reports will be ordered from best to worst, while the rows in bottom performer reports will be ordered from worst to best.